sigstore/timestamp-authority/docs/tsa-policy.md

 ## 6.3.
 Relying Party Obligations

-The terms and conditions made available to relying parties (see section [7.1.2](#712-tsa-disclosure-statement) shall include an obligation on the relying party that, when relying on a time-stamp token, it shall:
+The terms and conditions made available to relying parties shall include an obligation on the relying party that, when relying on a time-stamp token, it shall:

 1. verify that the time-stamp token has been correctly signed and that the private key used to sign the time-stamp has not been compromised